Many students ask, 'Can I get my textbook in the library?' The answer to this question is: 'Sometimes!'

-Did you know KPU offers over 200 courses that have zero textbook costs?
+Did you know KPU offers over 800 courses that have zero textbook costs?
 These courses use free open education resources (OER) and library resources.
-And as part of the ZedCred program, you could obtain a Certificate in Arts credential using only classes with zero textbook costs.
+There are many programs that are Zero Textbook Cost (ZTC), see their list of program here.

 Want to find courses that have zero textbook costs?
 It's easy!
-Just visit Open Education and watch the video to learn how to search the Academic Timetable to identify these courses (hint: click on 'Zero textbook costs' under 'Course Attributes' when you search for sections.
+Just visit Zero Textbook Cost and watch the video to learn how to search the Academic Timetable to identify these courses (hint: click on 'Zero textbook costs' under 'Course Attributes' when you search for sections.
 You should also see a note in a section's description stating if it has zero textbook costs.)

 A reminder about copyright law